Gulf Coast Spring Challenge 2025

-These are the official rules for the Gulf Coast Civilian Challenge.
+These are the official rules for the Gulf Coast Spring Challenge.

 All rules are subject to revision without prior notice, subject to approval by the Rules Committee.